SublimeText/WordHighlight/README.markdown

 	This makes words highlight when the insertion point is inside of them but when they're not actually selected.

+*	`"highlight_word_under_cursor_when_selection_is_empty" : true`

+	When the previous option is enabled, this makes the word under the cursor to gain highlighting

 *	`"selection_delay" : 0.04`

-	This delays highlighting all occurences using given time (in seconds) to let users move cursor around without being distracted with immediate highlights.
+	This delays highlighting all occurrences using given time (in seconds) to let users move cursor around without being distracted with immediate highlights.
 Default value 0.04 means almost no delay.

 *	`"color_scope_name" : "wordhighlight"`